jeanlamy/sear/README.md

 ### Todo

-* Load CSV to Memcached or SQlite temporary database
+* Change indexation to load data from MongoDB database
 * Add pagination logic to search results
 * Add product modal with all informations
 * Allow user to search product by entering an additive or ingredient name